 Cursillo is a movement of the church.
 Its purpose is to help those in the church understand their individual callings to be Christian Leaders.
 The leadership may be exercised in work situations, in the family and social life, in leisure activities, and within the Church environment.
 Leadership, in Cursillo, does not mean power over others, but influence on others; all of us need to be aware that we can exert a positive influence on those around us.

 Forma is an association and dynamic community of Christian educators, formation professionals, and their institutional partners that celebrates and upholds the diverse ministries of Christian formation across the the Episcopal Church.

-Grow Christians is a partnership between Forward Movement and Plainsong Farm.
+Grow Christians is a ministry of Forward Movement.
 Together, we aim to create an online community of discipleship focused on the practical details of life at home.
 Gathering reflections, stories, images and recipes from diverse Episcopalians, this group blog inspires generations to come together as they celebrate the presence of God through the Christian year.